 We recommend hiring a title agent or real estate attorney to do a final property search to confirm chain of title and that the property is free from defects.
 Additionally, obtaining title insurance from a professional title company or real estate law firm means that should anything be missed, you’ll be covered.
 If you miss something in your own search, you may end up losing your house, your down payment, and any other mortgage payments you’ve made without any legal recourse to get anything back.

-If you would like to do a preliminary title search on your own, here are a few tips to keep in mind.
+If you would like to do a preliminary title search on your own, here are a few tips:

 - Find the property’s county.